Insights & Ideas

-1. Sharing your progress is part of being a good employee or consultant
+1 Sharing your progress is part of being a good employee

 When done right, self-promotion can help your coworkers as much as it helps you.
 After all, when you do great things, the company benefits.
 Talking about your accomplishments might change a business strategy, help your team plan for the future, or shine a light on new opportunities for you and others.
-(Can festering at your desk because nobody notices your achievements do that?)
+For interim professionals, even if you're only there for a short period of time, it's critical to clarify what you've been able to achieve in that time, how you've influenced outcomes, and other ways you've had impact.

 Every team is trying to accomplish something, from fulfilling the company mission to achieving sales goals.
 To impress people without acting pompous, show a correlation between your work and your team’s strategic objectives.
 When determining how to show your value, ask yourself: